lexiscode/blog-posts-api/README.md

 The API can be tested using Swagger UI also.
 In your browser, by default you can visit this url which I believe is still your current running local server and exact port number: http://localhost:200/docs/

-NB: For now to gain access to the blog resource and to bypass authentication in Swagger, first go inside my public/index.php file and "comment" code line 69 (i.e. where I wrote this: require __DIR__ . '/../middleware/jwt_proxy.php';)
+NB: For now to gain access to the blog resource and to bypass authentication in Swagger, first go inside my public/index.php file and "comment" code line 69 (i.e. where I wrote this: require __DIR__ . '/../middleware/jwt_proxy.php';).
+In this note, for now, don't bother testing the Authentication section (i.e. the register and login sections) in the Swagger UI, focus on the Posts and Categories sections.

 ### Creating a Base64 image file